jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 ![pcldAnim_demo](https://user-images.githubusercontent.com/41707123/170097193-94eb0878-3b86-411e-a9aa-c3172ed91164.gif)

-## Alternative Routes Considered
+## Routes Considered
+### Machine Learning Methods
-`Consider breaking this down into Machine Learning Vs Computer Vision then mention all the computer vision options` During the design phase of our project we considered using a machine learning approach for our object detection.
-For this method we looked at the PointPillars, You Only Look Once (YOLO), ** <br>
+During the design phase of our project we considered using a machine learning approach for our object detection.
+For this method we looked mainly at the PointPillars, and PointRCNN models within open3d.
+These models worked by training a model to recognize different categories of objects within a point cloud.
+One requirement of these models is that they need to be trained on a large labeled dataset to produce quality results.

-models.
-While Open3d does provide modules to support this, they require large labeled datasets.
-Due to the limited time and access to point clouds, we decided to go with a different computer vision based approach.
-Another option we considered for this project was an edge detection based method.
+### Computer Vision Methods
+During the design phase we also looked at an edge detection method within opencv for object and drop-off identification.
+While this method did offer some promising results especially for real time detection, the noise that came with it ultimately lead us to use another method.
+The other computer vision method which we ended up using for our project was a clustering based approach.
+For this we used a density based clustering algorithm within open3d to identify objects within the scene and remove unneccesary noise.
+This in combination with some rules we developed are what enabled us to detect and simulate the avoidance of drop-offs and collisions.

 ## Reasoning For Our Approach